muggy8/improbable/have-and-havenot/rM7jQact.md

 I already had Pyromancer activated to maintain the ring of fire around me so that was one active Innate Ability already.

-I activated Forgemaster and extruded a pillar of stone out of the ground beneath me elevating me above the flames.
+I activated Forgemaster and extruded a pillar of stone out of the ground beneath me to elevate me above the flames.

 Another active Innate Ability.

-As that happened, I activated Twister and around my ring of fire to create a small flame vortex centred around me.
+As that happened, I activated Twister around my ring of fire to create a small flame vortex centred around me.

 "Th-Three Innate Abilities," the elf leader said in shock.